 Yet consumers, especially those living in major metropolitan cities, are increasingly aware of the impact of one of the more tangible effects of climate change and environmental degradation – air pollution.

-While basic face masks are widely used in many cities in Southeast Asia, there is growing concern among consumers in the rest of the world about whether they too should take steps to protect themselves against the effects of air pollution.
+While basic face masks are widely used in many cities in Asia, there is growing concern among consumers in the rest of the world about whether they too should take steps to protect themselves against the effects of air pollution.
 The statistics back up the notion that air pollution is a truly global crisis.
 According to the World Health Organization (WHO), 92% of the world’s population live in places where the level of air pollution exceeds the organisation’s guidelines.